29k Asset Management

 Most HNI investments look diversified on paper.
 Domestic real estate across a few cities.
 Indian equities weighted toward IT and banking.
 Fixed deposits.
 Gold.
 Increasingly, some US tech stocks accessed through LRS-funded brokerage accounts.
 In Indian real estate specifically, local knowledge, a familiar domestic regulatory environment, and appreciable capital appreciation meant there was rarely a reason to look further.

-The domestic real estate position does not fall in nominal terms.
-But it does not protect against any of these risks either.
+The domestic real estate position does not fall in nominal terms, but it offers no protection either.
 It simply sits there, in the same currency, in the same economic cycle, while everything else moves together.

 For HNIs, what a concentrated domestic portfolio is structurally missing is an asset in a different legal system, generating income in a different currency, whose demand has nothing to do with the conditions that move everything else.
 That is what international property in a mature market provides.